-Senior scientist, Dr Kristin Narayan, is investigating flu vaccines at Altravax.
-Like a lot of the basic research there, Dr Narayan’s work requires cloning and testing flu genes and gene variants to determine which genes and resulting peptide motifs make the best potential vaccine targets.
-Traditionally, this would have been accomplished by standard PCR from a viral template (a wait of weeks for physical sample availability after the onset of a pandemic), or by assembling multiple synthetic oligonucleotides using PCR.
+For many scientists, creating candidate vaccine or therapeutic antibodies often includes a substantial amount of molecular cloning and cell culture that can be significantly time consuming.
+Researchers clone and test viral genes and gene variants to determine which genes and resulting peptide motifs make the best potential vaccine or therapeutic targets.
+Traditionally, this would have been accomplished by standard PCR from a viral template (a wait which might be as long as a few weeks for physical sample availability after the onset of a pandemic), or by assembling multiple synthetic oligonucleotides using PCR.

-Rapid assembly of synthetic vaccine constructs
+Rapid assembly of synthetic constructs

 For anyone performing antibody research, gBlocks or eBlocks Gene Fragments are an ideal size for cloning antibody variable regions, which are the domains necessary for antigen recognition. gBlocks Gene Fragments are sequence verified, double-stranded DNA fragments that vary from 125–3000 bp in length and can be synthesized based on the desired sequence information for ordering.
 To create diversity, gBlocks can include degenerate nucleotides at various positions. eBlocks Gene Fragments are also double-stranded synthetic DNA ranging from 300–900 bps in length and can be shipped in 1–3 business days.
 Their speed and reliability makes eBlocks especially suited for high-throughput screening methods such as vaccine and antibody therapeutic research.